enabledhq/enabledhq.github.io/_posts/2018-01-23-remote-working-experiment.md

 **The plan:** to work remotely for 1 month, either from home or a co-working space.

-**The place:** Cebu, Phillipines, in a little place called IT park.
+**The place:** Cebu, Philippines, in a little place called IT park.

 Luckily, the timezone difference between Adelaide and the Phillipines is only 2 hours, meaning that I could make an early morning meeting by getting up at 7.00 am.